pymc-labs/CausalPy/docs/source/knowledgebase/glossary.rst

    Average treatment effect
    ATE
-      The average treatement effect across all units.
+      The average treatment effect across all units.

    Average treatment effect on the treated
    ATT
-      The average effect of the treatment on the units that recieved it.
+      The average effect of the treatment on the units that received it.
 Also called Treatment on the treated.

    Change score analysis
       A statistical procedure where the outcome variable is the difference between the posttest and protest scores.